MAX Light Rail: Fares

 As is standard practice on North American light rail systems, MAX uses proof-of-payment for fare collection, and stations do not have ticket barriers.
-TriMet employs an automated fare collection system through a stored-value, contactless smart card called Hop Fastpass, which can be purchased from the TriMet ticket office or participating retail outlets.
+Since 2017, TriMet has employed an automated fare collection system through a stored-value, contactless smart card called Hop Fastpass, which can be purchased from the TriMet ticket office or participating retail outlets.
 Smartphone users may download a virtual version of Hop Fastpass, while single-use Hop Fastpass tickets are dispensed by ticket vending machines at every MAX station.
 Smartphones with a debit or credit card loaded into Google Pay, Samsung Pay, or Apple Pay, and Portland Streetcar 21/2-hour tickets and one-day passes can also be used to board MAX.
 Riders must tap their fare medium onto a card reader with each boarding.
 Fares are flat rate and are capped according to use.
 Using Hop Fastpass, riders may transfer to the Portland Streetcar and other TriMet and C-Tran services.

-In 2025, TriMet replaced all of its ticket vending machines with new machines that dispense only Hop cards at all of its stations.
+In 2025, TriMet replaced all of its ticket vending machines with new machines that dispense only Hop cards at all of its stations, in a project that began in December 2024.